 We use this command to return the entire working tree to the last committed state.

-Here we have executed a ‘hard reset’ using the –hard option.
-Git displays the output indicating that HEAD is pointing to the latest commit.
-Now, when we check the state of the repo with git status, Git will indicate that there are no pending changes (if any prior addition of a new file or modification of an existing file is done before using ‘git reset –hard’ command).
+Here, we have executed a ‘hard reset’ using the –hard option.
+Git displays the output indicating that the HEAD is pointing to the latest commit.
+Now, when we check the state of the repo with git status, Git will indicate that there are no pending changes (if any prior addition of a new file or modification of an existing file is done before using the ‘git reset –hard’ command).
 Our modifications to an existing file, if not committed, and the addition of a new file, if not staged, will be destroyed.
 It is critical to take note that this data loss cannot be undone.

 If we do git reset –hard [SOME-COMMIT], then Git will: